-Then she looked at the egg and sighed.
+Then she stared at the egg and sighed.
 “But if I have a baby, at least I won’t be lonely.”

 So Graisse decided to keep her egg.
 Three months went by, and she sat on the egg from morning until night.
-With no time to go hunting, all she ate was the rats and mice in her cave.
-She lost a lot of weight, and the hungrier she got, the more she had doubts about becoming a mother.
+With no time to go hunting, all she ate was the rats and mice in her cave, and the hungrier she got, the more she had doubts about becoming a mother.

 Graisse decided to get rid of her egg.
-She picked it up in her clawed foot, flew to the edge of the mountain, and was about to get rid of it when Drat appeared in the sky.
+She picked it up in her clawed foot, walked out of the cave to the edge of the cliff, and was about to get rid of it when Drat appeared in the sky.

 He flew to her and yelled, “Don’t drop it!”